thetruetruth/c2/content/privacy.md

 We may transfer your Personal Data to recipients in other countries.
 Where we transfer Personal Data from the EEA to a recipient outside the EEA that is not in an Adequate Jurisdiction, we do so on the basis of Standard Contractual Clauses.

-Because of the international nature of our business, we may need to transfer your Personal Data within the MyInformasi group, and to third parties as noted in Section (H) above, in connection with the purposes set out in this Notice.
+Because of the international nature of our business, we may need to transfer your Personal Data within the 2R2 group, and to third parties as noted in Section (H) above, in connection with the purposes set out in this Notice.
 For this reason, we may transfer your Personal Data to other countries that may have different laws and data protection compliance requirements to those that apply in the country in which you are located.

 Where we transfer your Personal Data from the EEA to recipients located outside the EEA who are not in Adequate Jurisdictions, we do so on the basis of Standard Contractual Clauses.
 You may request a copy of our Standard Contractual Clauses using the contact details provided in Section (R) below.

-Please note that when you transfer any Personal Data directly to a MyInformasi entity established outside the EEA, we are not responsible for that transfer of your Personal Data.
+Please note that when you transfer any Personal Data directly to a 2R2 entity established outside the EEA, we are not responsible for that transfer of your Personal Data.
 We will nevertheless Process your Personal Data, from the point at which we receive those data, in accordance with the provisions of this Privacy Policy.

 ## (K) Data security